-Foo Fighters announce Josh Freese as new drummer after Taylor Hawkins' death
+Foo Fighters: Josh Freese joins as drummer after Taylor Hawkins' death

 Other musicians including Sir Paul McCartney, Queen and Mark Ronson also paid tribute to the late drummer at the concerts.

-The band said "Without Taylor, we never would have become the band that we were.
+At the end of 2022, the band said: "Without Taylor, we never would have become the band that we were.
 And without Taylor, we know that we're going to be a different band going forward."

 No cause of death for Hawkins has been announced.
-A toxicology report showed traces of 10 substances in Hawkins's body, including opioids, marijuana and antidepressants.
+A toxicology report showed traces of 10 substances in his body, including opioids, marijuana and antidepressants.